 17. The most active digital buyers fall into the 39-53 age group.

-In 2017, KPMG surveyed 18,430 consumers to examine the demographics of online shoppers, and answer the question: what age group shops the most?
+KPMG surveyed 18,430 consumers to examine the demographics of online shoppers, and answer the question: what age group shops the most?
 The survey results showed that Generation X consumers are the most active shoppers.

 These results are somewhat surprising owing to the fact that the Millennials are more familiar with today’s technology.
 However, as the source explained, the great majority of Generation X shoppers have higher/more stable income levels than the Millennials, which reflects on their shopping activity.